IsaacOc/vuejs-admin-dashboard/README.md

-# Taxi-Code challenge Vue.js
+# Taxi-Code Vue.js
 <hr>

 **Overview**

- - This app was created for Sysntoss as a code challenge. it involve building the user interface and styling using Vue.js framework. vuejs starter kit was used.
+ - This app  involve building the user interface and styling using Vue.js framework. vuejs starter kit was used.

 **Features**